conjo99/Data-analytics-portfolio/README.md

 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with UniversityOf Wisconsin.
+This repository contains projects and visualizations created from the Data Science & Analytics program with University of Wisconsin.

 ## SQL